aimhubio/aim/docs/source/using/remote_tracking.md

 ### Overview

 Aim remote tracking server allows running experiments in a multi-host environment and collect tracked data in a centralized location.
-It provides SDK for client-server communications and utilize http/ws protocols as its core transport layer.
+It provides SDK for client-server communications and utilizes http/ws protocols as its core transport layer.

 In this guide we will show you how to set up Aim remote tracking server and how to integrate it in client-side code.